-While the characteristics of comparative sales may vary considerably when contrasted to a subject property, there tend to be certain units of comparison that market participants consider most relevant.
-For that reason, even though the subject property is improved, I determined the price per-acre is the typical and most meaningful unit of comparison available for sites such as the study property.
+While the characteristics of comparative sales may vary considerably when contrasted to a subject property, there tend to be specific units of comparison that market participants consider most relevant.
+For that reason, I determined the price per-acre is the typical and most meaningful unit of comparison available for vacant sites such as the study property.